Branching, edit, and regenerate

 await view.regenerate(assistantMessageId);How it works

-Regenerate creates a sibling of an assistant message and starts a new turn.
-The original response stays in the tree:
+Regenerate creates a sibling Run of an assistant message and starts a fresh turn from the same user prompt.
+The original response stays in the tree.

 1